LennartFr/customer-loyalty-program/README.md

 * [Hyperledger Composer v0.19.4](https://hyperledger.github.io/composer/latest/) Hyperledger Composer is an extensive, open development toolset and framework to make developing blockchain applications easier
 * [Hyperledger Fabric v1.1](https://hyperledger-fabric.readthedocs.io) Hyperledger Fabric is a platform for distributed ledger solutions, underpinned by a modular architecture delivering high degrees of confidentiality, resiliency, flexibility and scalability.

+##  <a href="https://github.com/LennartFr/customer-loyalty-program/blob/master/Fabric.md">Familiarize yourselved with the Hyperledger Fabric: </a>

 * [IBM Blockchain Starter Plan](https://console.bluemix.net/catalog/services/blockchain) The IBM Blockchain Platform Starter Plan allows to build and try out blockchain network in an environment designed for development and testing

 ## Featured technologies